zhangz/KnowledgeBase/WebApi/HTTP caching.md

 Cache validation for GET and PUT requests are similar but instead will use If-Match (for PUT) and If-None-Match (for GET).

+For example, we make request and get back this response (or similar; some headers removed and body truncated for clarity):
 ```
 HTTP/1.1 200 OK
 ETag: "54e9a75f2dbb4edca672f7a2c4a73dca"